 The school aims to include every child in as much learning in the classroom alongside peers as possible.
-A detailed Federation Core Provision Map shows the range of help that may be given.
+A detailed Federation Core Provision Map and Devon's Graduated Response Tool shows the range of help that may be given.
 The curriculum may be adapted to meet individual children's needs.
 They may be supported in the classroom or on their own or in small groups outside the classroom.
 The time given to a provision may vary.